Carol Connelly: Ok, we all have these terrible stories to get over, and you . . . --

 A faithful Bible study companion, this Bohemian Blondie knows how to stay and pray.
 In her spare time she loves to score belly rubs from neighborhood kids and bask in the sun.

 Wendy Redroad is a free-spirited survivor of abuse and betrayal.
 She lives in the light at the end of the tunnel, knows what it takes to get there, and delights in helping others get there, too.
 Cherokee on her mother's side, she brings a nurturing and down-to-earth voice of wisdom to her "tribe."
-Her signature warmth and wit color the bleakest of circumstances with hope, unexpected laughter, and tangible steps toward healing and forgiveness.
+Her moxie and cheeky sense of humor color the bleakest of circumstances with hope, unexpected laughter, and tangible steps toward healing and forgiveness.

 Like many women, the sexual abuse she endured as a child forged a destructive template for adulthood.
 Homelessness, a teen pregnancy with a former high school teacher, infidelity, divorce, single motherhood, codependency, and post traumatic stress disorder were the rhythmic constraints in her life.
 There's not a lot she hasn't been through.
 Hurt in church (yes--that, too), at age fourteen she bid Christianity adieu, vowing never to speak the name Jesus again.